Uniqueness and universality of the Brownian map: Extensions and problems

-\proof This readily follows from Propositions \ref{convergenceDMGB} and \ref{identBMGB} once we know that $D=D^*$ in these statements.
-Indeed, Proposition \ref{convergenceDMGB} shows that from any monotone increasing sequence of integers, we can extract a subsequence along which the convergence of the proposition holds, and Proposition \ref{identBMGB} shows that the law of the limit is uniquely determined as the law of $(\mm_\infty^\bullet,D^\bullet)$. \cq
+\begin{pf} This readily follows from Propositions~\ref{convergenceDMGB} and~\ref{identBMGB} once we know that $D=D^*$ in these statements.
+Indeed, Proposition \ref {convergenceDMGB} shows that from any monotone increasing sequence of integers, we can extract a subsequence along which the convergence of the proposition holds, and Proposition~\ref{identBMGB} shows that the limiting law is uniquely determined as the law of $(\mm_\infty^\bullet,D^\bullet)$. \end{pf}

-The limiting random metric space in Proposition \ref{convBMGB} is called the Brownian map with geodesic boundaries.
-As a motivation for the preceding statement, we expect that this random metric space will play an important role in the study of further properties of the Brownian map.
+The limiting random metric space in Proposition~\ref{convBMGB} may be called the Brownian map with geodesic boundaries.
+As a motivation for the preceding statement, we expect that this random metric space will play a significant role in the study of further properties of the Brownian map.

-\rem A result analogous to Proposition \ref{convBMGB} holds for uniformly distributed triangulations.
-Since we did not introduce DMGBs in the setting of triangulations, we will leave this statement to the reader.
+\begin{rema*} A result analogous to Proposition~\ref{convBMGB} holds for uniformly distributed triangulations.
+Since we did not introduce DMGBs in the setting of triangulations, we will leave this statement to the reader. \end{rema*}